openstack/project-team-guide/doc/source/open-community.rst

 of elected technical positions in OpenStack:

 * Technical Committee (TC)
-* Project Technical Lead (PTL)
+* Project Team Lead (PTL)

-Technical Committee members are not discussed in detail in this guide.
-Instead, this guide focuses on PTLs.
-Each project under OpenStack needs a PTL.
+The *project team* guide naturally focuses on PTLs.
+More information about the TC can be found on the `Technical Committee website`_.
+Each project team in OpenStack needs a PTL.
 The PTL is an elected leader who has final say over all things in that specific project team, and all the code repositories in it.
-The PTL typically leads the day to day operations of the project, and is expected to have sufficient time available to dedicate to running the project.
+The PTL typically leads the day to day operations of the project, and acts as a default ambassador of the project team in communications with other teams.
+The PTL is expected to have sufficient time available to dedicate to running the project.
 Responsibilities of the PTL include the following tasks:

-* Organizing the Design Summit
+* Organizing the content of the project team track in our Design Summits
 * Interacting with the release team in the #openstack-relmgr-office IRC channel
 * Participating in the weekly `Cross Project meeting`_
-* Maintaining cycle and milestone plans
+* Maintaining cycle and development milestone plans
 * Targeting and maintaining targeted bugs
 * Working with the release team on milestone delivery week, feature freeze, release candidate weeks, and final release week

-The PTL for each project is elected on a 6-month term.
+The PTL for each project team is elected on a 6-month term.
 Thus, the project will have an election every 6 months to determine the leader of the project for the upcoming 6-month cycle.

 OpenStack uses a Condorcet_ voting system for all Technical elections.
 This includes both the TC as well as PTL positions.
 The elections are run by a